mklarqvist/djinn/README.md

 ![Compression Ratio](doc/images/djn_ewah_lz4.jpg "Djinn LZ4")

+Example analysis of HRC-chr20 dataset. a) Output Djinn blocks results in resetting the PBWT permutation order to circumvent storing the permutation array.
+Each cycle (spike) corresponds to an indenpendent data block with 8192 variants for either with PBWT (green) or without (blue).
+There is a considerable difference in compressibility and query speed between the two approaches: PBWT-based approaches consume less disk space require more CPU time to query and PBWT-free models require more disk space but is vastly faster to query. b) Zoom in for the first five Djinn blocks in a). c) PBWT-free models can achieve hundreds of gigabytes per second inflate speeds (in Vcf-space) when operating in EWAH-space.

 ### Building

 Building Djinn requires no additional packages.
 For full support, building requires [zstd](https://github.com/facebook/zstd) or [lz4](https://github.com/lz4/lz4).
 If you intend on using the optional support class `vcf_reader.h` for consuming `htslib`-based files then [htslib](https://github.com/samtools/htslib) is required.
 Build with autotools: